How to remove the air from your radiaors by bleeding them

 If you plan to bleed your own radiators, you’ll need the following items:

-Warning: The water inside the radiators can be very hot, so take care not to scold yourself and wear protective gloves and clothing.
-And where possible, you should protect your floors from the hot water.
+Warning: The water inside the radiators can be very hot, so ensure the heating is switched off, and that the system has had time to cool.
+Take care not to scold yourself and wear protective gloves and clothing.
+Where possible, also protect your floors from the water.

 How do I bleed my radiators?